freenandes/topo-da-mente/content/note/sunricher-zigbee-remote.md

 tags:
   - smart_home
   - lighting
+  - zigbee
 ---
 I’ve seen this brand recommended, but it’s difficult to find.
 Need to investigate more about it.

-I could potentially connect to all lights in my ecosystem using the Zigbee connection.
+I could potentially connect to all lights in my ecosystem using only the #zigbee connection between this remote and a dimmer switch.

 [Sunricher ZigBee Remote SR-ZG2819S-RGB](https://www.sunricher.com/4-groups-rgb-zigbee-remote-sr-zg2819s-rgb.html)